- >

 4. Make an effort to repay your technical debt regularly.

 Technical leaders must continually collaborate with stakeholders to incorporate technical debt assessment into the agenda and to plan repair sprints as needed.
-Be careful to add related jobs in your schedule to avoid them sliding through the gaps and getting forgotten.
+Be careful to add related jobs to your schedule to avoid them sliding through the gaps and getting forgotten.
 Technical debt is best managed when it is measured continually.

 How does low-code reduce technical debt?